Converting Training for Online Learning

 • Activities.
 This module explains the different options for online activities that promote discussion, collaboration, or feedback and gives new ideas and tips for each of them (20 mins)

 • Plan.
-This module provides a simple methodology to use to plan and convert the classroom training into online learning (10 mins)
+This module provides a simple methodology to use to plan and convert classroom training into online learning (10 mins)

 • Conclusion.
 This module checks to see what you learned, summarizes the main points, and provides suggested next steps (8 mins)